eangele1/Worship-List-Maker/README.md

 ## Installation

-Make sure you have Python installed first.
+Make sure you have Python and Microsoft Word installed first.
 Then proceed with the instructions.

 Download the project files to your computer, then run setup.py to install the necessary libraries.